Japan in Winter: Jan 12—24, 2013

 Winters are cold and white in beautiful Hokkaido.
 The beauty of this almost Siberian vista is complemented by some very exciting birds, notably Red-crowned Crane and Steller’s Sea-Eagle.
 We will visit the winter display grounds of Red-crowned Cranes near Kushiro.
 The graceful cranes perform their spring dance against a backdrop of snowy hills, providing outstanding photographic opportunities.

 Then we will continue toward the coastal capes and wetlands of southeast Hokkaido.
 We will likely encounter dozens of sea-eagles in the area, where Steller’s outnumber White-tailed Sea-Eagles by ten to one.
-Even from the shore we can appreciate the richness of the seabirds in the coastal waters of the region, with the chance of such pelagic species as Spectacled Guillemot and Pelagic Cormorant.
+On a short boat trip from Ochiishi, we can appreciate the richness of the seabirds in the coastal waters of the region, with the likelihood of such species as Spectacled Guillemot and Ancient Murrelet.

 We will also spend two nights at a restful ryokan—a traditional Japanese inn—nestled in the woods.
 This is one of the best sites in the world to see Blakiston’s Fish-Owl.
 In the whole of Hokkaido there may be less than 30 breeding pairs of this bird—one of the world’s largest and rarest owls.
 Although there is no guarantee, we have a good chance to see this amazing bird.